Nelarius/playground/README.md

 * Implement Transform component & rendering system using my math module
 * Scripting system needs context, managers, and ECS subsystems to be bound
   * Entity needs to be bound in such a way that we have direct access to component pointers
+  * There needs to be read/write access for the components.
 * GameState, and other app states should be a part of app.
 * Bundle has iterators
 * Add R'lyeh's profit lib to profile execution times of critical methods